 Because there are no large pathways through which cool air needs to travel, ductless air conditioning systems are typically more energy-efficient than central AC systems.
 It takes about 30% more energy to cool home when air must travel through ductwork.
 The energy loss comes from the cooled air escaping through seams, holes, and leaks in the ductwork.

 With a ductless mini-split system, you can set up differing zones so that you don’t have to cool down your entire home at the same time.
 For example, where bedrooms are situated upstairs, homeowners can easily just adjust the bedroom temperature during bedtime without worrying about the temperature downstairs until morning.
 This will be a better way to lower your electricity bills.

 A ductless system is more advantageous to a window type AC unit because with this system you don’t need to have an opening in your window where pests can enter your home.
 Ductless systems are more flexible when it comes to placement in the room over the air conditioners placed in windows.
 With their dual functionality, they can also be set to warm mode in the winter, and thus you can expect comfort and convenience throughout the year.

-For some people, a ductless mini-split air conditioner is the best choice for their home, and a professional can install one in less than a day.
+For some people, a ductless air conditioning in Fallbrook is the best choice for their home, and a professional can install one in less than a day.
 They will take measurements of your house to calculate how many units you need to sufficiently cool the space, and they’ll also mention any zoning requirements that might be applicable.

 Because of harmful refrigerant and electrical wiring used to install a ductless system, the placement should be done by a professional, even if it’s much easier to install than retrofitting ductwork.
 You can count on a professional to recommend the best air handlers for your home and the best places to install them.
-An AC professional will have no trouble servicing, maintaining, or replacing your system and getting your home back to a comfortably cool temperature.
+An ductless air conditioning in Fallbrook and AC professional will have no trouble servicing, maintaining, or replacing your system and getting your home back to a comfortably cool temperature.